The Best Globalscape EFT Alternatives

 Pros:

-• Highly detailed administrative controls, flexible onboarding
+• Detailed Admin Controls: Offers highly detailed administrative controls and flexible onboarding options.

 Cons:

-• Complicated directory structures can impede performance
+• Complicated Directory Structures: Complex directory structures may impede performance.

 5. WinSCP